datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

 At first, https://robotframework.org/ has evolved into a portal of Robot Framework news, libraries and in-browser runnable examples to give immediate taste of the framework and its ecosystem.
 That said, I really want to praise the efforts at Robocorp to make their developer tools and documentation free, open and generally available for all Robot Framework users.

-Currently, in my opinion, the best Robot Framework developer experience is provided with [Robocorp Code](https://robocorp.com/docs/developer-tools/visual-studio-code/overview), the free and open source Robocorp extension Microsoft Visual Studio Code (or VSCodium, its open source distribution).
+Currently, I must admit, the best Robot Framework developer experience is provided with [Robocorp Code](https://robocorp.com/docs/developer-tools/visual-studio-code/overview), the free and open source Robocorp extension Microsoft Visual Studio Code (or VSCodium, its open source distribution).

 ![Robocorp Code](./robocorp-code.png)

-Robocorp Code supports creating new Robot Framework automation package projects from templates (or scratch), developing and debugging them with modern IDE experience, and it helps to manage their Robot Framework and Python dependencies.
-In addition, it allows to try those automation packages straight from the editor, also with example work item data.
+Robocorp Code supports creating new Robot Framework automation projects from templates (or scratch), developing and debugging them with modern IDE experience, and also it helps to manage their Robot Framework and Python dependencies.
+In addition, it allows to try those automation tasks straight from the editor, also with example work item data.

 ![Robocorp Code Debugger](./robocorp-code-debugger.png)

 Did I mention work items?
 Building the integration between Camunda Platform and Robot Framework on top of the [RPA Framework](https://rpaframework.org) work items, makes it possible to benefit from all these work item related features in Robocorp tools.
-For example, automation packages could be functionally tested with local work items before trying them with a process engine.
-In addition, Robocorp provides and maintains a lot of [tutorials and other documentation](https://robocorp.com/docs/quickstart-guide), and is also building an [automation portal](https://robocorp.com/portal) with free examples, even out-of-the-box usable automation packages.
+For example, a automation tasks could be functionally tested with local work items before trying them with a process engine.
+Robocorp provides and maintains also a lot of [tutorials and other documentation](https://robocorp.com/docs/quickstart-guide), and is also building an [automation portal](https://robocorp.com/portal) with free examples, even out-of-the-box usable automation packages.

 And that's not all.
-Robocorp has also been developing a visual editor: [Automation Studio](https://robocorp.com/products/automation-studio).
-This fall also Automation studio got support for RPA Framework's WorkItems library and can now be used to implement compatible automation packages.
+Robocorp has been developing a visual editor: [Automation Studio](https://robocorp.com/products/automation-studio).
+This fall Automation studio got support for RPA Framework's WorkItems library too and can now be used to implement compatible automation packages.

 ![Automation Studio](./automation-studio.png)